According to the current Kansas state Food Code, there is no Kansas food handlers card requirement for common restaurant employees.

 The Kansas food handlers card, also known as a food handlers permit or license, is a certificate proving to your employer and/or health inspector that you are qualified to handle unpackaged food products that are served to the general public.

 The license is granted to those upon successful completion of a food safety course which usually last 2-3 years.

 Who needs a Kansas food handlers card?

-Depending on your local Kansas jurisdiction or management preference, all food employees who prepare, store, or serve food in a food establishment will need a Kansas food handlers card. (i.e. line cooks, chefs, food preps, servers, etc.)
+Depending on your local Kansas jurisdiction or management preference, food employees who prepare, store, or serve food in a food establishment may need a Kansas food handlers card. (i.e. line cooks, chefs, food preps, servers, etc.)

-Food handler cards are required for all persons working or volunteering in a food service establishment in Wichita Kansas.
+Food handler cards are NOT required anymore for anyone working or volunteering in a food service establishment in Wichita, Kansas.

 Other Kansas Food Handling Requirements